 Introducing a living learning ecosystem for future generations

-A community-led initiative supporting land, people, and local economies to thrive together on the Mornington Peninsula
+A community-led initiative supporting land, people, and local economies to flourish together on the Mornington Peninsula

 The Mornington Peninsula is experiencing increasing pressure from growth, tourism, climate impacts, housing stress, and strain on land and water systems.